inveniosoftware-attic/kwalitee/INSTALL.rst

 Stable version
 --------------

-Invenio-Kwalitee is on PyPI so all you need is:
+kwalitee is on PyPI so all you need is:

 .. code-block:: console

-    $ pip install --user Invenio-Kwalitee
+    $ pip install --user kwalitee

 Development version